Arts & Sciences Biochemistry (CAS)

 ACE:

-Description: A course-based research experience.
+Description: A discovery-based research experience.
 Hypothesis-driven design of experiments.
 Data collection and analysis employing techniques used in spectroscopy, bioinformatics, mutagenesis, recombinant DNA, chromatography, enzyme analysis

 Credit Hours: | 3 |